Nominate for Council

 - An elector of the district.
 Unsure about your enrolment status?
 Check your enrolment online.

-- Are an MP or a member of another Council
+- An MP or a member of another Council

-- Were convicted of a serious local government offence in the past five years
+- Convicted of a serious local government offence in the past five years

-- Were convicted of an offence with an indictable penalty of over five years' imprisonment
+- Convicted of an offence with an indictable penalty of over five years' imprisonment

-- Were found liable for misusing local government funds/property in the last five years.
+- Found liable for misusing local government funds/property in the last five years.

 Nomination Process

-If you're considering nominating as a candidate for the March 2026 election, you will be required to do the following:
+If you're considering nominating as a candidate for the March 2026 election, you will be need to do the following:

-- (Optional) provide a written statement in English of up to 2,000 characters (including spaces) containing additional information to support your nomination.
-This will be published on the City's website
+- Provide a written statement in English of up to 2,000 characters (including spaces) containing additional information to support your nomination.
+This will be published on the City's website.

-- Lodge your nomination with the Returning Officer by the close of nominations.
+- Lodge your nomination with the Returning Officer by the close of nominations on Thursday 12 February, 4pm.

 Key Dates